 - regulate emotions better

 - improve sensory and motor coordination required for reading, writing and sitting still

 *Please note the workshop is for adult caregivers and teachers.

 To register contact:

 Neurodevelopmental movements are innate movements that develop in the womb and early infancy.
 They provide a shortcut to improving a sense of safety, reducing stress, and improving physical coordination for reading, writing and sitting still, as they stimulate the part of the brain that is activated when we, as babies, learned to process information for regulating emotions, interacting with others, and learning.
 In other words, these movements address the foundation that may be contributing to the issue.

 A grade 2 teacher who taught her class rhythmic movements, and incorporated it as a daily routine reported that her class was able to sit without fidgeting, wrote better, better able to control their emotions and everybody ended up reading at the grade level and above by the end of the year.
 Children in her class reported that they felt calmer and slept better.

-Mina Arakawa is a yoga and movement therapist.
+Mina Arakawa is a Movement Therapist.
 She helps people connect with their body through awareness, and learn to listen to the body's subtle signals to take care of themselves.
 She considers the whole person, including their context in life and what's important to them, and empowers people to reorient their life towards decreased symptoms and stuckness and increased ownership of their selfceare and wellbeing.

 She received training in somatics, neurodevelopmental movements and therapeutic yoga, and supports clients in one-on-one sessions and group classes to achieve their goals, including reducing pain, tension, anxiety and symptoms of neurological disorders and increasing performance in sports.

-She is a parent of an 11-year-old daughter, and is excited to bring her knowledge of and experience with neurodevelopmental movement to parents and teachers.
+Mina is a parent of a 12-year-old daughter, and is excited to bring her experience with neurodevelopmental movement to parents and teachers.